categories:

 With it being such an important life decision, Bobbie sought a second opinion.
 That experience felt much less personal and the proposed treatment plan just wasn’t sitting right with her.

 Bobbie knew deep down, the path she was being called to follow.
-Trusting her heart, listening to her inner voice, and feeling a connection with everyone she met, Bobbie chose Redeemer Health in partnership with MD Anderson at Cooper.
+Trusting her heart, listening to her inner voice, and feeling a connection with everyone she met, Bobbie chose Redeemer Health Cancer Center.

 Twenty days before Christmas, Bobbie returned home (same day) after a double mastectomy and reconstructive surgery.
 In addition to the support of her eight siblings, one being her twin sister, Bobbie also leaned on her eight children, her husband, her friends, her neighbors, and her community.
 Redeemer Health Home Care also arranged for a visiting nurse, which gave her added comfort when she needed it most.